aatwi/tutorials/spring-inmemory-testing/README.md

 1. [SpringBookRepositoryTest.java](src\test\java\dev\aatwi\imrt\repository\SpringBookRepositoryTest.java): This is a SpringBootTest, thus, it starts a Spring instance before running the tests.
 1. [NoSpringBookRepositoryTest.java](src\test\java\dev\aatwi\imrt\repository\NoSpringBookRepositoryTest.java): This test suite does not require running Spring when running tests.

-**Note:** In real projects, we don't need to unit test all the Repository methods like I did here, since we can assume it fully tested by the Spring Framework.
+**Note:** In reality, we don't need to unit test all the Repository methods like I did here, since we can assume it fully tested by the Spring Framework.
-Nevertheless, the same logic can apply for tests that require initializing an instance of the repository.
+Nevertheless, the same logic can be applied for tests that require initializing an instance of the repository.

 ## Problem
 Spring simplifies writing the repository layer for us.
 By extending the interface